genomematt/xenomapper/README.md

 ============
 Xenomapper requires python 3.2 or higher and is tested on linux and MacOS with CPython and pypy3.
 For bam file decoding samtools must be installed.

-Installing from pypi with pip is the easiest option:
+Installing from the Python Package Index with pip is the easiest option:

     pip3 install xenomapper